fastforwardlabs/blog/content/posts/2020-11-15-representation-learning-101-for-software-engineers.md

 Generally speaking, a good representation is one that makes a subsequent learning task easier.
 The choice of representation will usually depend on the choice of the subsequent learning task.
 <a target="_blank" href="https://www.deeplearningbook.org/contents/representation.html">[1](Bengio, Yoshua, Ian Goodfellow, and Aaron Courville.
 Deep learning, 2017)</a>.</div>

-Based on the above, we can define deep representation learning as _training DDN models that yield numerical representations of data, suitable for solving a set of tasks_.
+Based on the above, we can define deep representation learning as _training DNN models that yield numerical representations of data, suitable for solving a set of tasks_.

 To build intuition on why representation learning is valuable, we can review the question of _how humans solve cognitive tasks_?
 In many cases, we rely on heuristics - a set of fairly simple rules relevant to the task.
-For example, to identify if an image is a cat, we might perform the following checks - does it have 4 legs, two pointy ears, fur, whiskers etc. Based on the answers to these questions, we might determine with some level of confidence that it indeed, is a cat.
+For example, to identify if an image is a cat, we might perform the following checks - does it have 4 legs, two pointy ears, fur, whiskers etc. Based on the presence/absence of these salient features, we might determine with some level of confidence that it indeed, is a cat.

 <!-- For machines, this task is particularly complicated as there is usually no clear linear relationship between real world data (e.g. pixels within an image) and  -->